awsdocs/amazon-dynamodb-developer-guide/doc_source/Limits.md

-# Service, Account, and Table Limits in Amazon DynamoDB<a name="Limits"></a>
+# Service, Account, and Table Quotas in Amazon DynamoDB<a name="Limits"></a>

-This section describes current limits within Amazon DynamoDB \(or no limit, in some cases\)\.
-Each limit applies on a per\-Region basis unless otherwise specified\.
+This section describes current quotas within Amazon DynamoDB \(or no quota, in some cases\)\.
+Each quota applies on a per\-Region basis unless otherwise specified\.

 **Topics**
 + [Read/Write Capacity Mode and Throughput](#default-limits-throughput-capacity-modes)